-Our campus is rich with maker technology and tools including a 3D printers, laser cutters, CNC routers, vinyl cutter and press, green screen, a large format poster printer, and a full complement of tools and other woodworking machinery.
-These spaces allow students to prototype, make models, solve problems, and create original inventions.
-Students utilize the space to make rubberband-powered cars, lasercut originally designed rockets and planes, create luminaries and other hands-on projects.
+Our campus is rich with maker technology and tools including 3D printers, laser cutters, CNC routers, a vinyl cutter and press, green screens, a large format printer, and a full complement of tools and other woodworking machinery.
+Students prototype, make models, solve problems, and create original inventions like rubber band-powered cars, lasercut rockets and planes, luminaries, and other hands-on projects.
 Adobe Illustrator, Autodesk Inventor, and Corel Draw are several graphic design and CAD programs students learn to use.
 All classes are able to use these tools for various projects, but most notable are the STEAM and Inventionland courses.

-The John A. Pidgeon Library is the “learning commons” of the Kiski School, serving the school’s mission in preparing young men to succeed in college and in life.
+The John A. Pidgeon Library is the “learning commons” of the Kiski School, serving the school’s mission in preparing young men and women to succeed in college and in life.
 The library program seeks to ensure that all members of the Kiski community are resourceful, effective, and ethical in using ideas and information to pursue and generate knowledge.
 This mission is accomplished by:

 - Providing intellectual and physical access to quality materials in a variety of media formats that meet students’ information needs

 - Providing sanctuary for quiet study and reflection along with the physical space for group work

 - Promoting collaboration with faculty and designing interdisciplinary teaching opportunities to integrate resources, information and technology across the curriculum

 - Fostering literacy and a life-long love of reading and learning through stimulating instruction and activities